 The professor tells the story of the first time he presented as a young academic at the NBER on the Random Walk hypothesis — his data showed that Random Walk had some problems; markets are not perfectly random, and some aspects of them can be predictable.
 Its a radical interpretation of Malkiel’s thesis that got Lo called out for his work being wrong — not because the data was wrong, but because if he was right, it would disrupt existing beliefs.
 He was proven right, and the lesson learned was not so much about markets, but about academic institutions.

-All of the books Harari discussed can be found here.
+All of the many books Lo discusses can be found here.

 You can hear the show on Bloomberg Radio, or stream/download the full show, including the podcast extras, on iTunes, SoundCloud and on Bloomberg.
 All of our earlier podcasts can be found on iTunes, Soundcloud, and Bloomberg.

 Next week, we speak with Michael Zezas, Morgan Stanley’s Chief Municipal Bond Strategist.